Why Communication & Content Strategy is Important?

 In addition to all the points, a few more are to be taken care of while communicating through webinars, videos, phones, etc. as applicable.

 - Keep your tone open, friendly, and professional.

 - Speak slower as compared to any face-to-face communication, to ensure that the receiver has time to grasp what you convey.

-- Summarize what you understand and confirm with the other audience as to what they meant to convey.
+- Summarize what you understand and confirm with the other audience what they meant to convey.

 - Recap with if any clarification is required, answers to the queries or a call to action, etc.

 - Confirm the takeaway from the communication.